danthegoodman1/how_to_be_exceptional/README.md

 >
 > _When mistakes are made, whether collective or individual, they do not take offense, bur rather seek to understand how they could improve or prevent the mistake in the future.
 They don't become defensive, they become open to feedback and understanding._

-The saying “you become the average of the N people around you” really is true.
+The saying "you become the average of the N people around you" really is true.

-People who have given up on learning have this “social stench” to them.
+People who have given up on learning have this "social stench" to them.
 They consume more than the produce, they become complacent and roll over when things get hard.

 They've effectively given up.
 They've capped their value to their team, their family, and their society.